yusufbali13/movie-app/README.md

   <h2 align="center">Movie App</h2>

    <p align="center">
-   A Movie App built with React, using the The Movie Database API.
+    A Movie App built with React, using the <a href="https://www.themoviedb.org/"> The Movie Database API</a>.
 Also using React Router, React Context API & Firebase Authentication to build this project.
   </p>

   <p>